Institute of Cost and Management Accountants of Pakistan

 SMO 4: Code of Ethics for Professional Accountants

-ICMAP is directly responsible for setting ethical requirements for its members and reports that as of 2016 it has adopted the 2015 IESBA Code of Ethics with modifications.
+All three professional accountancy organizations in Pakistan have established ethical requirements for their respective members.
+PIPFA’s Bye-Laws establish PIPFA’s responsibility to adopt a Code of Ethics for its members.
+ICMAP is directly responsible for setting ethical requirements for its members and reports that it has adopted the 2018 International Code of Ethics.

 ICMAP has included elements of ethics in various sections of its syllabus to support its students’ understanding of ethical requirements.
 The institute also reports that continuing professional development on ethical and quality control requirements are offered through regular seminars and workshops.